-Recently I watched an episode of the Netflix docuseries A User’s Guide to Cheating Death that challenged the idea that “natural” is always good for you.
-I also saw a post by Trish on The Introspective Salon on the same topic, so I decided to throw in my own two cents about the issue of whether “natural” is actually a good thing.
+Recently, I watched an episode of the Netflix docuseries A User’s Guide to Cheating Death, which challenged the idea that “natural” is always good for you.
+I decided to throw in my own two cents about the issue of whether “natural” is actually a good thing.

-“Natural” is not a term that’s regulated in any way, so if a product claims to be natural on its label that should be taken with a grain of salt because it’s essentially meaningless.
-If we take natural to mean things that are normally found in nature, we’re talking about an extremely broad range of substances.
-There seems to be this idea floating around that natural is always better, except it ignores a whole lot of not so nice things that are found in nature.
+The term “natural” isn’t regulated in any way; that means that labels claiming a product is “natural” that should be taken with a grain of salt.
+If we interpret natural as things that pccur in nature, that’s an extremely broad range of substances.
+The common belief that natural is always better ignores a whole lot of unpleasant things that are found in nature.

 Some people take it to extremes.
-In Canada a few years ago, two parents were convicted of failing to provide the necessaries of life after their infant son died of meningitis.
+In Canada, a few years ago, two parents were convicted of failing to provide the necessaries of life after their infant son died of meningitis; they were acquitted on retrial.
 Rather than seeking medical attention for him, they were trying to cure him with herbal and dietary supplements.
-Other harmful “natural” techniques that some parents inflict on their kids include administering substances like bleach with the belief that it will supposedly treat autism
+Another harmful “natural” techniques that some parents inflict on their kids is administering bleach to “treat” autism.

-Like Trish mentioned, it’s easy to find people attacking the big pharma machine, but the same critical eye isn’t being directed toward the natural products industry.
+Many people attack the big pharma machine, but don’t direct the same critical eye toward the natural products industry.
 These supplements may be “natural”, but they’re also big business.
-According to GrandView Research, global sales of dietary supplements in 2016 were valued at $133.1 billion USD.
-Not only is there big money involved, but they also don’t have to go the same stringent regulatory process that prescription drugs go through.
+According to GrandView Research, global sales of dietary supplements in 2016 reached $133.1 billion USD.
+Not only is there big money involved, but they also don’t have to go through the same stringent regulatory process as prescription drugs.

 In Canada, natural supplements fall under Health Canada’s Natural Health Products Regulations.
 Health Canada assesses “whether there is reasonable assurance that benefits of the product outweigh any risk” and whether there is evidence to “support the reasonable association of the medicinal ingredient(s) with the health claim(s) and demonstrate that therapeutic efficacy of the product will be supported by at least one medicinal ingredient or the combination of more than one.”
 The requirements are even looser for products used as “traditional medicines”.